interactive-matter/TMC26XStepper/README.rst

 Spread Cycle Chopper
 ~~~~~~~~~~~~~~~~~~~~

-If you know your motor parameters well (current, winding resistance and windind inductance) it may
+If you know your motor parameters well (current, winding resistance and winding inductance) it may
 be easier and better to use the spread cycle chopper.
 To calculate the values refer to the excel sheet provided by trinamic:
 http://trinamic.com/tmc/media/Downloads/integrated_circuits/TMC262/Application_notes/tmc262_calculations.xls